8 Stocks Moving In Tuesday's After-Hours Session

 Gainers

-- American Airlines Group (NYSE: AAL) shares up 2 percent on the heels of strong earnings and guidance out of United.
+American Airlines Group (NYSE: AAL) shares are up 2 percent on the heels of strong earnings and guidance out of United.

-- Southwest Air (NYSE: LUV) shares up 2 percent in sympathy with other airline stocks trading up amid United earnings and strong guidance.
+Southwest Air (NYSE: LUV) shares are up 2 percent in sympathy with other airline stocks trading higher on United's earnings and strong guidance.

 Losers

-- Revance Therapeutics Inc (NASDAQ: RVNC) shares down 8 percent after reporting a $100-million common stock offering.
+- Revance Therapeutics Inc (NASDAQ: RVNC) shares are down 8 percent after reporting a $100-million common stock offering.

 - PG&E Corporation (NYSE: PCG) shares are down 6 percent amid bankruptcy fears.
 Shares shed nearly 18 percent in the regular trading session.

-- Five Prime Therapeutics (NASDAQ: FPRX) shares down 2 percent following news of a restructuring whereby the company will eliminate 41 positions from its workforce, or about 20% of its total headcount.
+- Five Prime Therapeutics (NASDAQ: FPRX) shares are down 2 percent following news of a restructuring whereby the company will eliminate 41 positions from its workforce, or about 20 percent of its total headcount.

 Posted-In: News After-Hours Center Movers Trading Ideas